-Cybercrimes, Internet Fraud Online Web Scams, Cyber Crime Consumer Fraud, Internet Crime, Website
+Cybercrimes, Internet Fraud Online Web Scams, Cyber Crime Consumer Fraud, Website Spoofing Phishing Scams

-there are a few which can only be sent that way.
+While nearly all of the covered scams can be sent over the internet there are a few which can only be sent that way.
 These I will try to place in this section.

 Phishing for Suckers

 Phishing is the practice of scamsters setting up bogus Web sites that look like those of legit retailers in an attempt to trick unwary consumers into giving up their credit card numbers

 PayPal Payment Pickers Web Scams

 In what most likely was a mass email spam, customers of online payment processor PayPal.com got an e-mail disguised as a cheery holiday greeting urging them to "update" their account information.

 The message, which included a spoofed return address of firstname.lastname@example.org, directed PayPal users to visit a Web site to reenter their account information, including usernames, passwords, credit card numbers and billing data.

 "Season's Greetings Valued PayPal Customer.
 As the New Year approaches and as we all get ready to move a year ahead, PayPal would like to give you a $5 credit to your account!